yliess86/PhDThesis/thesis.md

 The methods presented in this thesis dissertation are evaluated and trained on our custom dataset containing illustrations scrapped from the web and filtered manually, $21,930$ for training, and $3,545$ for test.
 The images are resized to $512$ on their smallest side and randomly cropped to $512 \times 512$ during training, and center cropped only at test time.

 The measure of perceptual quality is an entire research domain.
 The +gan literature reports the use of both objective and subjective metrics.
 The objective metrics offer a non-refutable measure of perceptual quality and are often based on pre-trained image [+nn]{.plural}.
 They however are hard to interpret.
-A small variation in those metrics cool hide a big change in quality.
+A small variation in those metrics could hide a big change in quality.
 The subjective metrics are used to overcome those issues and require performing a user-study.
 This section discusses the metrics used in this thesis.

 #### Objective Evaluation {#sec:IV.1.4.1}